tylerireland/MTSi/MIXR/README.md

 [Tutorial 3 Files](https://github.com/tylerireland/MTSi/tree/main/MIXR/code/tutorial03)

 ### Tutorial 4
 This tutorial is similar to the previous one.
-Instead of creating a regular Rng object, it creates AbstractRng Objects such as Exponential, Lognormal, and Uniform.
+Instead of creating a just one Rng object, it is creating three different AbstractRng objects.
+Inside the .edl file there is 3 different _'objects'_; a Lognormal, a Uniform, and a Exponential.

 [Tutorial 4 Files](https://github.com/tylerireland/MTSi/tree/main/MIXR/code/tutorial04)

 ### Tutorial 5
-Tutorial 5 creates it's own class called MyObj.
-It inherits MIXR's Object class.
-Inside MyObj are member functions, such as setColorTable, setTextColor, and setMessage.
+Tutorial 5 shows the creation of a custom object.

 - This provides the basic layout of a class and how to use it.
 - Each class requires a header file and a source file.
 The header file will declare the name of the class, as well as all the member functions and variables.
 There are no definitions in the header file.
 The source file will include the definition of those member functions.